Why Every Vote Matters — The Elections Decided By A Single Vote (Or A Little More)

 2016: A Wyoming state House GOP primary was decided by just one vote, 583 to 582.

 2010: A state House race in Massachusetts ended in a tie, and the courts ordered a do-over.
-In the re-run, Republican Peter Durant wound up winning by just 56 votes out of about 8,000 cast.
+In the rerun, Republican Peter Durant wound up winning by just 56 votes out of about 8,000 cast.

-2010: A state House race in Vermont was determined by one vote; another was one vote on Election Day and widened to two.
+2010: A state House race in Vermont was determined by one vote; another had a one-difference vote on Election Day, but was later widened to two).

 2008: In the U.S. Senate race, Democrat Al Franken defeated Republican Norm Coleman by just 312 votes out of almost 2.9 million votes cast.
 Franken's win gave Democrats a 60-vote supermajority in the Senate.